shaw-andrew/JPACRUDProject/README.md

 Java, AWS EC2, SQL, HTML, CSS, Bootstrap, Spring, Git

 ## How to run
 The code is all available on Github.
-I am deploying this project to AWS Monday and will upload a link to view after the deployment is complete.
+It has also been deployed on EC2 at http://52.32.118.35:8080/DogParks/index.do